mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 X
     The scattering on the angle you are drawing from.
 Y
-    The scattering, perpendicular to the drawing angle (has the most effect)
+    The scattering, perpendicular to the drawing angle (has the most effect).

 .. image:: /images/brushes/Krita_2_9_brushengine_scatter.png